karaxnim/karax/readme.md

-Some HTML attributes don't have meaningful values; instead, they are treated like a boolean whose value is `false` when the attribute is not set, and `true` when the value is set to any value.
+Some HTML attributes don't have meaningful values; instead, they are treated like a boolean whose value is `false` when the attribute is not set, and `true` when the attribute is set to any value.
 Some examples of these attributes are `disabled` and `contenteditable`.

 In Karax, these attributes can be set/cleared with a boolean value: